adzil/dstcluster/README.md

 # Don't Starve Together Cluster Runner

-`dstcluster` provides command-line interface for running and managing multiple shards in a Don't Starve Together cluster configuration.
+`dstcluster` provides cross-platform command-line interface for running multiple shards in a Don't Starve Together cluster configuration.

 ## Quick Start

-Before using `dstcluster` you need to install the base game using `steamcmd`, assuming that it is already installed on `/usr/local/steam` and the game will be installed to `/usr/local/dst`.
+Before using `dstcluster` you need to install DST dedicated game server using `steamcmd`, assuming that it is already installed on `/usr/local/steam` and the game will be installed to `/usr/local/dst`.

 ```
 /usr/local/steam/steamcmd.sh \